Student Conduct Code: Academic Integrity and General MisconductSkip to content Skip to main navigation

 5.6 Disciplinary hearings are not trials or legal in nature, and they are not governed by rules of legal procedure, evidence or judicial formality.
 They are designed to encourage open discussion among the participants to promote the Hearing Panel’s understanding of the facts, the individuals involved and the circumstances under which the alleged incident occurred, the nature of the conduct, and the attitudes and experiences of those involved.
 Information, including hearsay evidence, may be considered if it is relevant, not unduly repetitious and the sort of information on which responsible persons are accustomed to rely upon in the conduct of serious affairs.

 5.7 These procedures and standards apply to all hearings:

 5.7.1 The complainant and respondent in the process may be accompanied by advisors as described in the section on advisors above.

-5.7.2 No less than 3 calendar days prior to the hearing, the parties shall submit to the Vice Provost for Student Affairs or designee all documents to be submitted as evidence and the names and anticipated areas of testimony of any witnesses.
+5.7.2 No less than three (3) business days prior to the hearing, the parties shall submit to the Vice Provost for Student Affairs or designee all documents to be submitted as evidence and the names and anticipated areas of testimony of any witnesses.

 5.7.4 Both the complainant and the respondent may make opening and closing remarks of not more than five minutes each.